B-gann21/game_shop_stock_manager/README.md

 [Database design table](https://dbdesigner.page.link/MXDMP3tZhFNrPUJJ9)

-## Getting started - Setting up Ruby 2.7.4 Rails 5.2.7 using Rbenv; Installing PostgreSQL using Homebrew
+## Getting started - Setting up Ruby 2.7.4 and Rails 5.2.7 using Rbenv; Installing PostgreSQL using Homebrew

 ###Requires a Mac computer

+1. Make sure you have you have HomeBrew (directions for installation [here](https://brew.sh/))
-1. Make sure you have Rbenv installed (directions can be found [here](https://github.com/rbenv/rbenv))
+2. Make sure you have Rbenv (directions for installation [here](https://github.com/rbenv/rbenv))
-2. In the terminal, run `rbenv install 2.7.4` to install the proper Ruby version
+3. In the terminal, run `rbenv install 2.7.4` to install the proper Ruby version
-3. run `gem install rails 5.2.7` to install the proper Rails version
+4. run `gem install rails 5.2.7` to install the proper Rails version
-4. run `brew install postgresql` to install PSQL, and then `brew services start postgresql` to start the service.
+5. run `brew install postgresql` to install PSQL, and then `brew services start postgresql` to start the service.
-5. `cd` to the directory in which you intend to store the project
+6. `cd` to the directory in which you intend to store the project
-6. run `rbenv local 2.7.4` to set the current directory's Ruby version to 2.7.4
+7. run `rbenv local 2.7.4` to set the current directory's Ruby version to 2.7.4

 ## Setting up the database, initializing the Rails server